solenedel/ReactJS-notes/database-connection.md

 # How to connect to a Database (NodeJS) and pass the data to React front end

+# PART 1: setting up the database in Postgres and Node

 ## 1. Open PSQL in the command line (from project directory)

 1. `CREATE DATABASE databasename;`